isomerpages/sportsg-corp/_coaches-corner/Singapore Coach Excellence/SG Coach Level 1 Theory Programme.md

 **Course Information and Registration**

-For more information OR to register your interest, please visit (https://stms.polite.edu.sg/student/ihlcourse/detail/91359a11-c4ff-4d20-ba4b-bb87f36f30c4).
+For more information OR to register your interest, please visit [SG-Coach Theory Level 1 course webpage] (https://stms.polite.edu.sg/student/ihlcourse/detail/91359a11-c4ff-4d20-ba4b-bb87f36f30c4).
 You may also email at [ace@rp.edu.sg](mailto:ace@rp.edu.sg).

 **SG-Coach Level 1 Theory Waiver / Accreditation**